hrossman/pymsm/docs/usage/custom_fitters.md

 ## Custom fitters
 PyMSM allows configuration of custom event-specific-fitters.
-See EventSpecificFitter class which is an abstract class which specifies the API needed to be manually specified.
+See EventSpecificFitter class which is an abstract class which specifies the API which needs to be implemented.

 Some custom fitters are available off-the-shelf such as Survival trees [Ishwaran 2008]